resibots/libdynamixel/README.rst

 You get the ``dynamixel`` toolset and the demo programms compiled in the ``build/default/src`` folder.

-For now, the demo programs are not at a working stage and should not be used.
-Conversely, ``dynamixel`` is a working program that we use regularly.

 udev rule for USB2AX adapter
 ============================